 [4.1] - Pricing matrix (p.25)

 Taxpayers involved in both distribution and non-distribution activities face challenges in accurately segregating operating assets between in-scope and out-of-scope transactions, for calculation of the OAS ratio.
 Further, if companies have both in-scope or out-of-scope products based on these rules, they may not have any reliable data for allocated assets by product area.
 ICC members agree that the scope of Amount B should be expanded to include services, and this is another area where differences in rules by product will generate complexity, disputes, and potentially lack of certainty.
-Thus, we strongly encourage to broaden the scope.
-In the absence of that action, guidance should be given on option for allocated assets by product (e.g., a reasonableness standard for using allocation keys).
-For these reasons, OES will also be a better metric to use than OAS, and we would thus recommend eliminating OAS as a metric, given its inherenet complexities and lack of consistency as a metric.
+Thus, we strongly encourage broadening the scope.
+In the absence of that action, guidance should be given on options for allocating assets by product (e.g., a reasonableness standard for using allocation keys).
+For these reasons, OES will also be a better metric to use than OAS, and we would thus recommend eliminating OAS as a metric, given its inherent complexities and lack of consistency as a metric.
 In any case, more detailed guidance will be necessary for its use.

+The returns in Figure 4.1 are on the very high end of wholesale distribution as observed by ICC members in their benchmarking of the IT distributors.
+This may be a result of flawed search criteria (described on p36, Annex A): (a) EUR 2m average revenue minimum threshold is too low and may result in the set being dominated by small companies, which tend to have volatile results and skew the range; (b) use of "software d" as a keyword screening criteria would take out companies that sell software developed by someone else and should not be eliminated; (c) rejection of all companies that do not describe wholesale distribution as their main activity is a faulty screening criterion, as many companies use different verbiage to describe their operations and may not use "wholesale," as we often see is the case in the software/ IT industry; (d) the high-level qualitative checks were done based on websites and internet may not be enough to come up with a robust set.
+A more robust analysis is needed.

+Further, the screening criteria appears to have applied the qualitative, subjective criteria of Alternative B in determining whether the comparables were comprised of pure distributors.
+This would allow for results-oriented screening criteria to generate higher returns than if the quantiative standards of Alternative A were utilized.
+It is not clear from Annex A what qualitative criteria were specifically applied in determining the dataset.

-ICC members also note that a number of new quantitative ratios have been inlcued in the consultation document.
-However, the document does not provide enough information on how to precisely calculate these rations.
+ICC members also note that a number of new quantitative ratios have been inlcuded in the consultation document.
+However, the document does not provide enough information on how precisely to calculate these ratios.
 For instance, it would be critical to know whether local GAAP financial results will be necessary to determine the ratio.
 Thus, we respectfully urge the OECD to offer more comprehensive guidance and clarity on the calculation methodology for these fundamental ratios.

 [4.2] - Mechanism to address geographic differences (p.27)

 ICC members would like to underscore that the matrix for “qualifying jurisdictions” would produce outputs inconsistent with the arm’s length principles in the aggregate for all in-scope transactions.
-This is due to the fact that the matrix already reflects data on a globally blended set and by adjusting some, but not all, jurisdictions would skew the results away from the average/interquartile ranges.
+This is due to the fact that the matrix already reflects data on a globally blended set and adjustment of some, but not all, jurisdictions would skew the results away from the average/interquartile ranges.

 [4.2.1] - Modified pricing matrix for qualifying jurisdictions (p.27)